MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-bot-virtual-agent.md

 ## End bot conversation

 You must include an end of conversation topic in a Copilot Studio bot to provide a clear and natural conclusion to the interaction, enhancing the overall user experience.
 It also allows the bot to suggest next steps, gather feedback, and handle any final errors, ensuring the user leaves the interaction satisfied.

-After a customer closes the chat window, you must also configure a context variable that explicitly ends the conversation in Omnichannel for Customer Service.
+In the voice channel, the system doesn't listen for the **closeOmnichannelConversation** context variable.
+You must configure an [end of conversation message](#end-bot-conversation) that explicitly ends the conversation in Omnichannel for Customer Service.

 1. In Copilot Studio, for the selected bot, add a new topic.